Some conjectures on $r$-graphs and equivalences: Introduction

 A graph $H$ is a \emph{minor} of the graph $G$ if $H$ can be obtained from a subgraph of $G$ by contracting edges.
 Moreover, a graph $G$ is \emph{$H$-minor-free} if $H$ is not a minor of $G$.
 A graph is \emph{$r$-regular} if every vertex has degree $r$.
 An $r$-regular graph $G$ is an \emph{$r$-graph}, if $|\partial_G(X)| \geq r$ for every $X \subseteq V(G)$ of odd cardinality.
+Note that all $r$-graphs are of even order.

 Let $G$ be a graph and $S$ be a set.
 An \emph{edge-coloring} of $G$ is a mapping $f\colon E(G)\to S$.
 It is a \emph{$k$-edge-coloring} if $|S|=k$, and it is \emph{proper} if $f(e) \not = f(e')$ for any two adjacent edges $e$ and $e'$.
 The smallest integer $k$ for which $G$ admits a proper $k$-edge-coloring is the \emph{edge-chromatic number} of $G$, which is denoted by $\chi'(G)$.
 A \emph{matching} is a set $M\subseteq E(G)$ such that no two edges of $M$ are adjacent.
 Moreover, $M$ is \emph{perfect} if every vertex of $G$ is incident with an edge of $M$.
 If $\chi'(G)$ equals the maximum degree of $G$, then $G$ is \emph{class $1$}; otherwise $G$ is \emph{class $2$}.
 The \emph{crossing number} of a graph $G$ is the minimum number of crossings in a drawing of $G$ in the plane and it is denoted by $cr(G)$.